-Ringworm is a fungus infection which is particularly common in young kittens.
+Ringworm in cats is a fungus infection which is particularly common in young kittens.
 It does not cause the animal much discomfort, but it is highly infectious to man.

 Kittens become infected early in life either from their mother or other infected individuals.
 Often the initial lesions are not very obvious and infected kittens are bought from fetes or pet shops or are given away without breeders realizing that they are distributing the disease.

 The fungus invades the hair shafts and the outer layers of the skin.
 The first signs are usually around the face, ears and forelegs.